S3-working-group/s3-practical-guide/docs/all.md

 -   _Navigate via Tension_ – Everyone in the organization paying attention to dependencies maximizes the potential for unmanaged dependencies to be identified and responded to.
 -   _Clarify and Develop Domains_ – When people understand their own areas of responsibility, and those of others too, they also understand where collaboration on dependencies will be necessary.
--   _Visualize Work_ – Visualizing work items and the dependencies between them, makes it easier to manage dependencies in cooperation with the relevant stakeholders.
+-   _Visualize Work_ – Visualizing work items and the dependencies between them makes it easier to manage dependencies in cooperation with the relevant stakeholders.
--   _Respond to Organizational Drivers_ Understanding why a dependency exists in the first place, and ensuring it is taken care of, is essential for collaborating on managing or resolving dependencies.
+-   _Respond to Organizational Drivers_ – Understanding why a dependency exists in the first place, and ensuring it is taken care of, is essential for collaborating on managing or resolving dependencies.
 -   _Involve Those Affected_ – To address dependencies in an effective way, it often helps to gather the perspectives of all (relevant) stakeholders and involve them in the decision-making process.
 -   _Linking_ – Dependencies between two teams can often be addressed effectively by sending a _Representative_ to the decision-making of the other team, to ensure all relevant perspectives are considered and ownership of decisions is shared.
--   _Delegate Circle_ – Delegating the power to make and evolve agreements for how to deal with specific dependencies between teams, to a circle of representatives, brings together relevant perspectives and generates ownership among stakeholders.
+-   _Delegate Circle_ – When teams depend on each other, they can delegate the power to make and evolve agreements relating to specific dependencies to a circle of _Representatives_, to bring together relevant perspectives and generate ownership among all represented teams.
--   _Align Flow_ – Moving decision-making close to where value is created, brings together the people necessary for making decisions in response to specific dependencies and eliminates unnecessary decision-making bottlenecks.
+-   _Align Flow_ – Moving decision-making close to where value is created brings together the people necessary for making decisions in response to specific dependencies and eliminates unnecessary decision-making bottlenecks.
--   _Create a Pull-System for Organizational Change_ – Inviting and enabling people to make changes to organizational structure, when doing so provides an effective way for dealing with dependencies they share responsibility for, facilitates the ongoing evolution of a coherent and effective organization.
+-   _Create a Pull-System for Organizational Change_ – Invite and enable the people affected by dependencies to make changes to organizational structure, to address those dependencies and facilitate the ongoing evolution of a coherent and effective organization.

 ### Three Principles for Transformation